BrightspaceUILabs/facet-filter-sort/README.md

 **DEPRECATED: Use [`d2l-filter-tags`](https://github.com/BrightspaceUI/core/tree/main/components/filter#tags-for-applied-filters-d2l-filter-tags) in `BrightspaceUI/core`.**

-The same design as the deprecated `d2l-labs-applied-filters` below, but this version works with the `d2l-filter` component in `core`.
+The same design as the deprecated `d2l-labs-applied-filters` above, but this version works with the `d2l-filter` component in `core`.
 It supports hooking up to multiple filters and will be migrated to `core` once designs are finalized.

 #### Attributes